AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Aviatrix CloudN hardware appliance is deployed on-prem to connect to public cloud.
 It provides up to 25Gbps encryption performance over AWS Direct Connect and Azure Express Route.

-Aviatrix Managed CloudN feature enables you to manage CloudN hardware appliances by Aviatrix Controller as an `Aviatrix CloudWAN device <https://docs.aviatrix.com/HowTos/cloud_wan_faq.html>`_.
+Aviatrix Managed CloudN enables you to manage CloudN hardware appliances by Aviatrix Controller as an `Aviatrix CloudWAN device <https://docs.aviatrix.com/HowTos/cloud_wan_faq.html>`_.

 Benefits:
 ---------